PA chief exec Clive Marshall named chair of NLA Media Access

 PA Media Group chief executive Clive Marshall has been appointed as chairman of NLA Media Access replacing Brian McCarthy

-The NLA (formerly the Newspaper Licensing Association) collects around £50m a year in licensing fees and other charges on behalf of the UK news media.
+The NLA (formerly the Newspaper Licensing Agency) collects around £50m a year in licensing fees and other charges on behalf of the UK news media.

 NLA managing director Henry Jones said: “I’m delighted that Clive is taking on the chairmanship of NLA.
 His knowledge of the industry, digital focus and track record will be of huge benefit to NLA at such an important time for the business”.